|Course coordinator(s)||dr. R Tennekes|

 Language of instruction:

 This course is part of the first year program for Biology, Molecular Sciences, Nutrition and Health, Biotechnology and Plant Sciences students.
+The course content provides necessary knowledge for other first year courses in all these study programs.

 Cell Biology forms an introductory and partly specialized course into the structure and function of cells, its organelles and biomolecules.